 Active neighborhoods have a chance to decide what needs to be done and work together to make it happen.
 A group that represents the community will have the stability, credibility and political clout to be an effective force for a better neighborhood.

 A Neighborhood Association is a group of residents who meet regularly to accomplish specific goals in their neighborhood.
 The association may include homeowners, renters, business owners, school faculty or staff, church officials and members of non-profit organizations.
 Depending on the goals of the group, meetings may be held twice a year, once a quarter or every month.

-Property Owners Association (POA) & Home Owners Association (HOA)
+Property Owners Association (POA) and Home Owners Association (HOA)

-Depending on the activities engaged in, and also on the choice of the particular organization, a POA or HOA may qualify for exemption from federal income tax under the Internal Revenue Code (PDF).
+Depending on the activities engaged in, as well as on the choice of the particular organization, a POA or HOA may qualify for exemption from federal income tax under the Internal Revenue Code (PDF).